 Attracting frogs to the garden is a worthy goal that benefits both you and the frogs.
-The frogs benefit by having a habitat created just for them, and you will enjoy watching the frogs and listening to their songs.
+The frogs benefit by having a habitat created just for them, and you’ll enjoy watching the frogs and listening to their songs.
 Frogs are great insect killers, too.
 Let’s learn more about how to invite frogs to gardens.

 A Responsible Frog Pond in the Garden